MedBenDakkoum/weather-app/README.md

 ### Setup OpenWeather API key

 4. **Set up your OpenWeather API key:**
-   .
-Create a .env file in the root of the project.
+   -Create a .env file in the root of the project.

-.
-Add your API key:
+-Add your API key:

 ```REACT_APP_OPENWEATHER_API_KEY=your_api_key